opensearch-project/documentation-website/_analyzers/whitespace.md

 # Whitespace analyzer

-The `whitespace` analyzer breaks text into tokens based solely on whitespace characters (spaces, tabs, etc.).
-It does not apply any transformations, such as lowercasing or removing stop words, therefore the case of the original text is retained and will include punctuation as part of the tokens.
+The `whitespace` analyzer breaks text into tokens based only on whitespace characters (spaces, tabs, and others).
+It does not apply any transformations, such as lowercasing or removing stopwords, therefore the case of the original text is retained and punctuation is included as part of the tokens.

-## Example configuration
+## Example

-You can use the following command to create index `my_whitespace_index` with `whitespace` analyzer:
+Use the following command to create an index named `my_whitespace_index` with a `whitespace` analyzer:

 ```json
 PUT /my_whitespace_index